dragonflyoss/Dragonfly2/docs/en/user-guide/metrics.md

 # Prometheus Metrics

 This doc contains all the metrics that Dragonfly components currently support.
-Now we support metrics for Dfdaemon, Scheduler and CDN.
+Now we support metrics for Dfdaemon, Manager, Scheduler and CDN.
 The metrics path is fixed to /metrics.
 The following metrics are exported.

 ## Dfdaemon

+GRPC metrics are exposed via [go-grpc-prometheus](https://github.com/grpc-ecosystem/go-grpc-prometheus).

 <!-- markdownlint-disable -->